ultimatemember/ultimatemember/readme.txt

 Ultimate Member gives every user of your site a beautiful user profile where they can edit their information.
 You can create unique profiles for each user role and decide what information to show on the profiles.

-**Custom fields**
+**Custom profile fields**

-With our custom fields, Ultimate Member allows you to gather any information you like from user's when they signup or via their profile.
-The plugin comes with a full range of field types including: text box, textarea, dropdown, multi-select, radio, checkbox, url, password, image upload, file upload, date picker, time picker and star ratings
+With our custom profile fields, Ultimate Member allows you to gather any information you like from user's when they register or when they fill in their profiles.
+The plugin comes with a full range of field types including: text box, textarea, dropdown, multi-select, radio, checkbox, url, password, image upload, file upload, date picker, time picker and star ratings.

 **Drag and drop form builder**